Two men perform on a spotlighted stage: one sings into a microphone while the other plays an acoustic guitar; drummer and bassist silhouette in back.

 • Did God place me here?

-• Am I being faithful with what I’ve been given?
+• Am I being faithful with what He has entrusted to me?

 Growth Still Matters